twilight-wizard/nixmentors/Lab4-Monitoring/Lab4.md

 On the server, uncomment these lines.
 The first line loads the UDP server module.
-The second amkes the UDP server start and listen on port 514.
+The second makes the UDP server start and listen on port 514.

 ```bash
  #$ModLoad imudp